Lfd4/dodocker/README.md

     $ dodocker upload

-This will push the images to the private registry.
+This will push all images defined in dodocker.yaml to the private registry.